intel/iot-js-api/api/ocf/server.md

 The `id` property in a request is a string that identifies the request in the response.

-The `data` property in a request is an object that contains data that depends on the request type (create, retrieve, update, delete) and is described with the corresponding requests.
+The `data` property in a request is an object that contains data that depends on the request type (create, retrieve, update, delete) and is described in this document with the corresponding request.

 <a name="resourceinit"></a>
 ### 1.2.
 The `ResourceInit` dictionary